 The Revelstoke Railway Museum plays a valuable and essential role in collecting, preserving and interpreting Canada’s mountain railway stories, objects and culture.

-The Museum, also operates the historic site of the Canadian Pacific Railway’s Last Spike at Craigellachie off of the Trans-Canada Highway, 45km west of Revelstoke, and 25 km east of Sicamous.
-This is the site where the final spike was driven by Donald A. Smith (later Lord Strathcona) on the Canadian Pacific Railway in November of 1885.
-This event signaled the completion of the CPR, Canada’s first transcontinental railway, connecting the country, unlocking new levels of autonomy, prosperity and pride for the nation.
+The Museum also operates the historic site of the Canadian Pacific Railway’s Last Spike at Craigellachie off of the Trans-Canada Highway, 45km west of Revelstoke, and 25 km east of Sicamous.
+The last spike signaled the completion of the CPR, Canada’s first transcontinental railway, connecting the country and creating implications for the nation which we are still discovering.

 The site is maintained by the Revelstoke Heritage Railway Society and includes a seasonal gift shop, picnic area and monument beside the main CPR line.